eventlOwOp/zerotier-magisk/README.md

 Remember to delete `ZT_SSO_SUPPORTED=1` in `make-linux.mk` if you don't want to build zeroidc with rust.

 Download libnatpmp library from http://miniupnp.free.fr/files/ and configure linking options in `make-linux.mk`

+Or you can just download the source file modified by me in the zerotier branch, but be aware that it could be **OUTDATED**.